NOIST1611/KRNL/v0.1.0/documentation/drivers/LcdDriver.md

-# 📟 LCD Driver Reference
+#  LCD Driver Reference

-The **LCD Driver** provides a high-level interface for managing 2-line, 32-character text displays (LcdDisplay components).
-It handles text alignment, line-by-line printing, and color management using the KRNL `Color4` utility.
+The **LCD Driver** provides a high-level interface for managing 2-line, 32-character text displays

 ---

-## 📥 Accessing the Driver
+##  Accessing the Driver

 To retrieve an LCD driver instance from the kernel: